 There’s a five-step process you can work through that will help clarify your objectives, which leads to greater clarity in your writing.

 This method also helps you overcome writer’s block and finish any writing project with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.

 Step #1: Begin with the end in mind

-The most important step in the process happens before you even write a word.
+The most important step in the writing process happens before you even write a word.

 You must understand your objective for the content.

 From a content marketing standpoint, you’re usually seeking to educate or persuade (often both, and as we’ll see in the next step, they’re actually the same thing even when intentions vary).

 Having a “great idea” and sitting down to write can often lead to a half-finished train wreck.